 Wynton Marsalis Interview Transcript

-The Grammy Award-winning musician joined us for a live interview of February 26, 2002.
+The Grammy Award-winning musician joined us for an interview in February of 2002.
 Read a transcript of that interview below.

 - Grades: 3–5, 6–8